 - 1. Fill or partially fill the fresh water supply tank. - 2.
 Open the kitchen and bathroom faucets. - 3.
 Turn the water pump switch "on" and allow the water to fill the water line and the hot water heater. - 4.
 Close each faucet after it delivers a steady stream of water (close the cold-water faucet first).
-Leave the hot-water faucets "on" until they also deliver a steady stream of water.
-This procedure will assure that the water heater is filled with water. - 5.
-The water pump should stop running once all faucets are closed. - 6.
-The water pump is now ready for automatic operation.
-The pump will run when a faucet is open and stop when a faucet is closed.
+Leave the bot-water faucets "on" until they also deliver a stea the hot-water faucets "on" until they also deliver a steady stream of water.
+This procedure will assure that the water heater is filled with water.